Patricia Kaas discography

-French singer Patricia Kaas has released ten studio albums, seven live albums, three compilation albums, and fifty-three singles.
+French singer Patricia Kaas has released ten studio albums, seven live albums, four compilation albums, and fifty-three singles.
 Kaas' first hit, "Mademoiselle chante le blues" was released in November 1987.
 It peaked at number seven on the French Singles Chart in January 1988 and was certified Silver.
 The next single, "D'Allemagne" was issued in May 1988 and reached number eleven in July 1988.
 Both songs were included on Kaas' debut album, Mademoiselle chante... released in November 1988.
 The album peaked at number two in France in February 1989 and stayed on the chart until 1991.
 Mademoiselle chante... was certified Diamond in France and has sold 1.6 million copies in this country alone.
 It was also certified 2× Platinum in Switzerland and Gold in Canada.
 The album also peaked at number thirteen on the European Top 100 Albums chart.
 The third single, "Mon mec à moi" was issued in November 1988 and reached number five in France in February 1989.
 It was also certified Silver.
 Released as the next single in May 1989, "Elle voulait jouer cabaret" peaked at number seventeen in France in June 1989.
 The last single, "Quand Jimmy dit" was issued in October 1989.
 It reached number ten in France the next month and was also certified Silver.

 The second album, Scène de vie was released on 9 April 1990.
 It topped the chart in France for ten consecutive weeks and was certified Diamond after selling over 1.3 million copies there.
 Scène de vie also reached number fifteen in Switzerland, number eighteen in Germany and number twenty on the European Top 100 Albums.
 It was also certified 2× Platinum in Switzerland, Platinum in Canada and Gold in Germany.
 The album also entered the Billboard's World Albums chart, and peaked at number seven there.
 Scène de vie included four top forty singles: "Les hommes qui passent" (number seven), "Les mannequins d'osier" (number twenty-one), "Kennedy Rose" (number thirty-six) and "Regarde les riches" (number twenty-seven).
 It was followed by a live album, Carnets de scène which was issued in November 1991.
 Carnets de scène peaked at number eight in France and was certified 2× Gold.